 How does Aritic and Aritic PinPoint comply with GDPR?

-Aritic has been preparing for the day GDPR comes to power, for almost a year now.
+Aritic had prepared for the day GDPR comes to power, for more than a year before it was implemented.
 And we at the team appreciate the law as a robust tool that will bring important principals of ethical treatment of data, security, and privacy.
-Our understanding and preparation have left us more than ready to achieve compliance with GDPR latest by May 25, 2018, the day when GDPR is scheduled to be enforced.
+Our understanding and preparation has left us more than ready to achieve compliance with GDPR thoroughly.

 We have understood and accommodated all the regulation, expanded individual rights of EU citizens, and our responsibilities as data controllers.

-- Aritic and its products is also self-certified to EU-US, and Swiss-US privacy shield regimes.
+- Aritic and its products are also self-certified to EU-US, and Swiss-US privacy shield regimes.

-- Aritic and its products impact on your efforts to achieve GDPR Compliance.
+- Aritic and its products, impacts on your efforts to achieve GDPR Compliance.